Nearest $\Omega$-stable matrix via Riemannian optimization: Numerical experiments

+Types 1--4 were used, with the same dimensions, in the paper by Gillis and Sharma~\cite{GS17}.
+We added types 5--6 to test the complex version of our algorithm as well as the real one.

-On each matrix, we used as competitors the algorithms BCD, Grad, FGM from~\cite{GS17}, the algorithm SuccConv from~\cite{ONV13}, and a BFGS algorithm based on GRANSO~\cite{CurMO} (which is an improvement of HANSO~\cite{LewO}).
+For each matrix, we computed the nearest Hurwitz stable matrix ($\Omega = \Omega_H$) with $\F=\R$ for matrices of types 1--4 , and $\F=\C$ for matrices of types 5--6.
+We compared our results with the algorithms BCD, Grad, FGM from~\cite{GS17}, the algorithm SuccConv from~\cite{ONV13}, and a BFGS algorithm based on GRANSO~\cite{CurMO} (which is an improvement of HANSO~\cite{LewO}).
 The new algorithm presented here is dubbed Orth.
-The implementations of all competitors are due to their respective authors and are taken from Nicolas Gillis' website \url{https://sites.google.com/site/nicolasgillis/code}.
-We highlight the fact that we are comparing methods that use different objective functions and formulations of the problem; we are not simply changing the optimization algorithm.
+The implementations of all competitors are by their respective authors and are taken from Nicolas Gillis' website \url{https://sites.google.com/site/nicolasgillis/code}.
+We highlight the fact that we are comparing methods that rely on different formulations of the problem (based on different parametrizations of the feasible set); we are not simply plugging in a different general-purpose optimization algorithm.